bjarneh/au/README.md

-    a2u - guess encoding and convert it to utf-8
+    au - guess encoding and convert it to utf-8

 ## What ##

-`a2u` guesses file encoding and converts it to [UTF-8][3].
+`au` guesses file encoding and converts it to [UTF-8][3].
 Guessing is not done using [chardet][4] since that tool cannot distinct between [ISO-8859-1][6] and [ISO-8859-2][5] very well, i.e. it does not work well for Norwegian.